GusMuche/homebridge-zipabox-platform/README.md

 The plugin only get the status open or closed for door and window.
 It's like a contact sensor but with an other icon.
 If the user click on the button in HomeKit, the plugin will force the get position method.

 ### min / max value
-For some sensor, we need to adapt the scale.
+For some sensor, the scale need to be adapt.
 If Zipato give a percent and HomeKit want a scale, you can specify the `min` and the `max` parameter.<br>
 The plugin will calculate a `range` = `max` - `min`.<br>
 Then the value given to HomeKit will be calculatet = `min` + `valueOfZipato`/100 * `range`.

 ### Reverse a value
 Some sensor work inverted as HomeKit expect.
 Example : a motion sensor return true if no motion are detected.
-If you can't change your sensor return value in his configuration or Zipato configuration, you can add the "reverse = true" parameter to reverse the returned value.
+If you can't change your sensor return value in his configuration or Zipato configuration, you can add the `reverse : true` parameter to reverse the returned value.
 Work for all "get" for attributes.<br>
-This option if fixed to false by the plugin for an alarm type.
+This option is fixed to false by the plugin for an alarm type.

 ### Device Status Unavailable
-In case of unavailable device status you can add the parameter `noStatus`: true to ask the plugin to not check the availability of the device.
+In case of unavailable device status you can add the parameter `noStatus: true` to ask the plugin to not check the availability of the device.
 This can happen for wired device to the box (security module).<br>
 It can help if your Status UUID have no Parent device with a `status` option.<br>
-This option is fixed to true by the plugin for an alarm type.<br>
+This option is fixed to `true` by the plugin for an `alarm`.<br>

 ### Refresh Rate
 HomeKit update the status of your device when you reopen the Home APP.
-If you want to force a refresh you can use the optional parameter "refresh" at the platform level.<br>
+If you want to force a refresh you can use the optional parameter "refresh" at the platform level and for each accessory.<br>
 You do not need this to keep the connection to the Box.
 The plugin will reconnect if need after a long time without connection.<br>
-Refresh the box will alsorefresh all the accessories states.<br><br>
+Refresh the box will also refresh all the accessories states.<br><br>
 For installation with a lot of accessories, you can choose to refresh at different rates some accessories.
-The rules is simple : the refresh at accessory level is added to the global.
-If two request is made too shortly, the plugin will miss one.
+The rule is simple : the refresh at accessory level is added to the global.
+If two request is made too shortly, the plugin will miss one.<br>
+TIP : put 600 (10 minutes) to the platform level and adapt the accessories to what you need (`temperature` can be empty, `motion` to 30, `contact` to 60, ...).
+Refresh lower than 10 is not a good choice.

 ### Battery Limit
 The plugin will try do discover if the device have a battery or not.
 If yes it will fix the battery limit before warning to 10 percent.
-Youcan change this by specify your own value.<br>
+You can change this by specify your own value with the `batteryLimit` parameter.<br>
 The battery limit is disable if `noStatus` is on `true`.<br>
-If use correctly, Home app will indicate a warning if the battery level is under the specified battery limit.<br>
+If used correctly, Home app will indicate a warning if the battery level is under the specified battery limit.<br>
 ![Battery limit indicator](https://github.com/GusMuche/homebridge-zipabox-platform/blob/master/pics/batteryLowIndicator.jpeg?raw=true)<br>
 The information will be also displayed on the accessory pop-up.<br>
 ![Battery limit indication](https://github.com/GusMuche/homebridge-zipabox-platform/blob/master/pics/batteryLowAccessory.jpeg?raw=true)<br>